singingwolfboy/netlify-home/_posts/2015-11-6-a-step-by-step-guide-jekyll-netlify-cms.md

 ### Online Environment
 <a id="online-environment"></a>
-Once you're done fiddling with the local version and maybe adding some posts, we should try out this netlify-cms online.
+Once you're done fiddling with the local version and maybe adding some posts, we should try out Netlify CMS with Jekyll in an online environment.

-In the terminal window/command prompt, CD to the root folder of your site and start by entering this command, to check where the project is pushed to:
+In the terminal window, CD to the root folder of your site and start by entering this command, to check where the project is pushed to:

 ```
 git remote -v